Homes With Views – Camas and Washougal

 Clark County Home Sales

-Sellers: If you are thinking at all about selling, now is a great time!
-There are still restrictions on showings – e.g., no open houses.
-But showings do continue under controlled environments, and houses keep getting seen and sold.
-Call us for a free consultation on your home’s value.
+Sellers: If you are thinking about selling, now is a great time!
+Some COVID restrictions have been eased – e.g. open houses are allowed again with certain restrictions.
+All showings continue under controlled environments, but houses keep getting shown and sold.
+Call us for the latest COVID guidelines and for a free consultation on your home’s value.

 Buyers: Be super-prepared when you start looking.
 Have your financing and down payment in order, and be prepared to make an offer as soon as you see what you like.
 Waiting will likely mean the house will be gone.
 You might also find yourself in a bidding war.
 In that case, know your absolute limits, and don’t fall into the emotional trap of overpaying just to win.
 An inflated price will hurt you in the long run when it comes time to sell.
 You can start your home search here.